 7.6 The 53 Core and Hinterland Villages identified in the Babergh Core Strategy, which include Hartest, are planned to accommodate at least 1,050 new homes in the period 2011 to 2031.
 In the five years 2011 to 2016 a total of 537 new homes had been completed in the Core and Hinterland villages, which amounted to just over 50% of the minimum planned provision being delivered in the first five years of the Plan.
 This suggests that there is no pressure to identify sites in Hartest in order to meet the Hinterland villages’ housing requirements but that, as the Core Strategy suggests, the environmental and infrastructure capacity should guide how much housing should be provided for.
 The Core Strategy specifically states that the minimum requirement for Core and Hinterland Villages is not “a sum simply to be divided equally or randomly” between the identified settlements.
 As such, the Neighbourhood Plan has not sought to take such an approach to identifying how many homes will be built.
 As the Core Strategy notes, there will be many factors that influence the level of development and Hartest can make a positive contribution to meeting the minimum housing numbers having regard to the village’s function and the need to preserve the distinct local environmental characteristics.

 7.7 This Neighbourhood Plan provides a planning framework for the period to 2036.
 This end date has been chosen to coincide with the emerging joint Babergh / Mid Suffolk Local Plan.
 It is not known at the time of preparing this Neighbourhood Plan what the likely housing growth levels will be or what the strategy for the location of that growth might be.
-The Issues and Options consultation document on Objectively Assessed Need and the Rural Growth Policy (January 2015) stated that the up-to-date evidence suggested that the “current housing requirement for Babergh [to 2031] remains broadly appropriate.”
-In other words, there is no need to adjust the planned housing numbers.
-No locally produced indication is available as to the projected need for Babergh to 2036.
-However, the most recent government household projections suggest that the number of households in Babergh will grow by 9,000 between 2016 and 2036, the same rate of growth as the adopted Core Strategy.
+The consultation document identified that, based on the most recent Strategic Housing Market Assessment, an additional 4,210 sites for new homes needed to be identified across the Babergh district between 2017 and 2036.
+The document also sought views on the distribution of that housing, with the 25 Hinterland Villages taking between 5% and 15% of the housing depending upon which strategy was chosen for distributing the growth.
+This would total to between 210 and 421 homes across all villages in this category of settlement.

 7.8 Based on the above information, it is considered that the housing growth for Core and Hinterland Villages in the current Core Strategy and approach to the distribution of this growth remains an appropriate basis to plan for the amount of housing to be provided in Hartest.
-As such, the Core Strategy does not identify the minimum number of homes that Hartest should contribute to the overall need.
+As such, the Core Strategy and the Joint Local Plan consultation document do not identify the minimum number of homes that Hartest should contribute to the overall need.
 What is evident, however, is that the number is likely to be a small proportion of the overall requirement and that there is no expectation from the Core Strategy to allocate sites for development in Hartest.

 Housing Needs Survey